 Licensing Contributor William Trostel on shooting commercial photography

 Q: You shoot portraits, weddings, events, commercial content for brands, and urban and landscape photography.
-Do you feel this variety has made you a stronger photographer?
+Do you feel this has made you a stronger photographer?

 A: I definitely feel as though shooting a large variety of content has made me a better photographer.
 It keeps me learning, and keeps my creative process constantly evolving and prevents it from getting stagnant.
 Every year my photos look vastly different from the previous.